Rock Art of Colorado Plateau, USA

 Photo: Creative Commons

-Today, finding rock art sites in Canyon Pintado is less arduous than in the days of Dominguez and Escalante thanks to the designation of the region as a national historic district and preservation efforts by the town of Rangely and the Bureau of Land Management.
+Today, finding rock art sites in Canyon Pintado is less arduous than in the days of Domínguez and Escalante, thanks to the designation of the region as a national historic district and preservation efforts by the town of Rangely and the Bureau of Land Management.

 Video presentation

-There is quite a lot of information about this region and its importance.
-This time we chose Sunbelt Spotlight with their guest speaker Steve Freers, co-author of “Rock Art of the Grand Canyon Region.”
-She gives us visually stunning overview of the rock art styles and sites that have been documented in the Grand Canyon area.
+There is a wealth of information about this region and its significance.
+This time, we’ve chosen the Sunbelt Spotlight featuring their guest speaker, Steve Freers, co-author of Rock Art of the Grand Canyon Region.
+He provides a visually stunning overview of the rock art styles and sites documented in the Grand Canyon area.

 Hello! :)